Battle of Corydon: Continued raid

 Shortly after looting the town, detachments of raiders left Corydon and continued their raid, scouring the countryside for fresh horses and food.
 An African American from Corydon was forced to serve as their guide; he led them for two days before escaping and returning home.
 By about 6:00 pm Morgan and the main body had resumed their march northward, foraging in northern Harrison County before camping a few miles from Corydon, near New Salisbury.
 They left Harrison County early the next morning heading north.

 As soon as he learned of the defeat at Corydon, Governor Morton sent a series of telegrams to Maj.
 Gen. Ambrose Burnside, commander of the Army of the Ohio, first requesting then demanding the return of two Indiana regiments recently sent to the defense of Louisville, Kentucky.
 Burnside refused but did order his cavalry to join in the pursuit of Morgan.
 As Corydon had until recently been capital of Indiana, the defeat was symbolic.
-The July 10 headline of the Indianapolis Gazetteer screamed "Former Capitol Corydon Ravaged By Morgan's Raiders; Two Hoosiers Dead."
+The July 10 headline of the Indianapolis Gazettescreamed "Former Capital Corydon Ravaged By Morgan's Raiders; Two Hoosiers Dead."

 More than 150,000 men turned out to join Legion units during the next week and began pursuing on Morgan's cavalrymen.
 Gen. Hobson and his men arrived in Corydon on July 10, after crossing the Ohio River from Kentucky.
 Although a Confederate victory, the Battle of Corydon had delayed Morgan by six crucial hours, allowing the pursuing Union army to begin closing the gap.
 Union cavalry numbering six thousand men were soon only a few miles behind him.
 Morgan briefly continued north and raided Salem.
 He then turned his men east to Ohio as his raid turned into flight to escape.
 He was thwarted at the Battle of Buffington Island, where he tried to cross the Ohio River to safety.
 Only about 250 of his men were across the river, when Union gunboats brought his attempt to an end.
 Morgan was later captured at the Battle of Salineville, the furthest north regular Confederates ever reached.

 Other raids and small skirmishes took place in Indiana during the war, but the Battle of Corydon was the only pitched battle fought in the state.
 It remains the last military conflict to have occurred in Indiana.
 In 1976 the site was preserved as the Corydon Battle Site memorial park and was listed on the National Register of Historic Places on July 9, 1979.
 Today it is part of the John Hunt Morgan Heritage Trail.
 The battle has been re-enacted each year since 1980.